Skip to main content

 status_code Decisions

-Lastly, you may optionally write rules that control the HTTP status code.
+You can write rules that control the HTTP status code.
 By default, the status_code will be 200 if allow is true and 403 if deny is true.
-But, if you want to override that behavior, you can define the status_code variable to any desired value.
+To override the defaults, you can define the status_code variable to any desired value.

-For example, if you want to return 200 when allow is true and 400 when deny is true then write following status_code rules.
+For example, if you want to return 200 when allow is true and 400 when deny is true, then write following status_code rules.

 status_code = 200 { allow }